influxdata/influxdb/query/docs/SPEC.md

 In addition to explicit blocks in the source code, there are implicit blocks:

+1. The _options block_ is the top-level block for all Flux programs.
+All option declarations are contained in this block.
-1. The _universe block_ encompasses all Flux source text.
+2. The _universe block_ encompasses all Flux source text aside from option statements.
+It is nested directly inside of the _options block_.
-2. Each package has a _package block_ containing all Flux source text for that package.
+3. Each package has a _package block_ containing all Flux source text for that package.
-3. Each file has a _file block_ containing all Flux source text in that file.
+4. Each file has a _file block_ containing all Flux source text in that file.
-4. Each function literal has its own _function block_ even if not explicitly declared.
+5. Each function literal has its own _function block_ even if not explicitly declared.

 Blocks nest and influence scoping.